Dangerous work: A snapshot of your orphan support in Somalia

 An integral part of Orphans in Need’s work consists of undertaking annual monitoring visits to the 14 countries we operate in.
 The purpose of these monitoring visits is to ensure that our donors’ funds are being delivered effectively by our country offices and the partner organisations we work with.
 The visits are also an opportunity to learn about the other work of our partners and to give them any extra support they may require, in addition to auditing our partner’s finances, orphan files as well as relevant policies and procedures.

-Mumina works morning shifts on a farm to harvest vegetables while the children are looked after by Baker’s eight year old sister, Hamara, who is able to Quran School but only in the afternoon once her mum returns from the field.
+Mumina works morning shifts on a farm to harvest vegetables while the children are looked after by Baker’s eight-year-old sister, Hamara, who is able to attend Quran School but only in the afternoon once her mum returns from the field.

-Orphans in Need is planning to sponsor the rest of the family so that Mumina is able to provide for the full time love and care that her children need and so that her children can all attend school full time.
+Orphans in Need is planning to sponsor the rest of the family so that Mumina is able to provide the full-time love and care that her children need and so that her children can all attend school full time.

 Orphans in Need currently sponsor 360 orphans in Somalia.
 It is just one of the countries in which our teams work to provide support to widows and orphans in need and your contributions allow us to continue providing food, medical supplies and clothing to the communities that would otherwise go without.
 Please give to our Orphan Sponsorship Programme today and help to give children living in poverty and the communities trapped by conflict some hope for a better future.